AlexandrosFerles/NIPS_2019_Reproducibilty_Challenge_Zero-shot_Knowledge_Transfer_via_Adversarial_Belief_Matching/README.md

 ## Use our pre-trained models

 We publicly share a Dropbox [folder](https://www.dropbox.com/sh/xuk69az4dlw26uu/AAAG2v_tgXrivL_dSHd486a9a?dl=0) with several checkpoint files for our trained model.
-We have also compiled a few [Google Colaboratory](colab.research.google.com) that present some of our most interesting results based on these checkpoints.
+We have also compiled a few [Google Colaboratory](colab.research.google.com) notebooks that present some of our most interesting results based on these checkpoints.
+You can upload and use them (remember to enable GPU acceleration!) for inference.

 ## Read our reproducibility paper

-Our paper [[RE] Zero-Shot Knowledge Transfer via Adversarial Belief Matching]() highlights the key points of our work towards the reproducibility of all the methods and experiments presented in the [original work](https://arxiv.org/abs/1905.09768) along with our own modifications.
+Our paper [[RE] Zero-Shot Knowledge Transfer via Adversarial Belief Matching](https://github.com/AlexandrosFerles/NIPS_2019_Reproducibilty_Challenge_Zero-shot_Knowledge_Transfer_via_Adversarial_Belief_Matching/blob/master/%5BRE%5D%20Zero-Shot%20Knowledge%20Transfer%20via%20Adversarial%20Belief%20Matching.pdf) highlights the key points of our work towards the reproducibility of all the methods and experiments presented in the [original work](https://arxiv.org/abs/1905.09768) along with our own modifications.

 ## Acknowledgements

 This work was initiated as a project of our master's level [course](https://www.kth.se/student/kurser/kurs/DD2412?l=en) titled 'Deep Learning, Advanced Course' @ KTH Stockholm, Sweden.
 We would like to thank the course staff for providing us with the necessary Google Cloud tickets to run our (several) experiments.

-Most importantly, we would like to thank the authors of the original paper, [Paul Micaelli](https://github.com/polo5) for answering immediatelly all the questions that came up duing this work.
+Most importantly, we would like to thank the authors of the original paper, [Paul Micaelli](https://github.com/polo5) and [Amos Storkey](https://homepages.inf.ed.ac.uk/amos/) for answering immediatelly all the questions that came up duing this work.

 ## Members